Agatha Wong

-Agatha Chrystenzen Fernandez Wong is a Filipino wushu athlete who has won medals for the Philippines at the Southeast Asian Games, Asian Games, and the World Wushu Championships.
+Agatha Chrystenzen Fernandez Wong (born May 20, 1998) is a Filipino wushu athlete who has won medals for the Philippines at the Southeast Asian Games, Asian Games, and the World Wushu Championships.

 Early life and education

-Agatha Chrystenzen Fernandez Wong was born on May 20, 1998 in Quezon City, Philippines, tracing her roots to Dagupan, Pangasinan.
+Agatha Chrystenzen Fernandez Wong was born on May 20, 1998, in Quezon City, Philippines, tracing her roots to Dagupan, Pangasinan.
 Her father, Christopher Wong Sr. is Filipino-Chinese, while her mother, Richa Agatha Wong (née Fernandez) is Filipino-American.
 Wong also has a younger brother and sister.
 At a young age, she was encouraged to try various sports including swimming, karate, and wushu.

-Wong studied at the College of Holy Spirit in Quezon City and the De La Salle-College of St. Benilde where she graduated with a Bachelor of Arts in Consular and Diplomatic Affairs.
+Wong studied at the College of Holy Spirit in Quezon City and the De La Salle–College of Saint Benilde where she graduated with a Bachelor of Arts in Consular and Diplomatic Affairs.

+By 2023, Wong would be studying in medical school balancing her schedule with being an athlete.
+She entered the University of the East.

 Career

-Specalizing in taolu, Wong has been a wushu athlete since she was 8 years old.
+Specializing in taolu, Wong has been a wushu athlete since she was 8 years old.

 She won her first medal in an international competition at the 2013 Asian Junior Wushu Championships in Makati, Philippines by besting the under-15 women's 32 form taijiquan of the Taolu competitions.
 She won two medals (gold in Taijijian and bronze in Taijiquan) in the following edition held in Inner Mongolia, China.

 Wong won a bronze medal at the 2018 Asian Games held in Jakarta–Palembang despite the Wushu delegation experiencing financial issues which prevented her from training in China, as customarily done for high-profile competitions.
 She also sustained a grade 2 slipped disc injury prior to the games and has not yet fully recovered by the time she competed in the continental competition.